-Please mark your calendars for the fourth annual conference of the Society for Longitudinal and Lifecourse Studies (SLLS).
+Please mark your calendars for the fifth annual conference of the Society for Longitudinal and Life Course Studies (SLLS).

-Although the overall conference theme has a focus on health, the conference committee is comprised of members with diverse research and methodological expertise and we welcome conference submissions from all disciplines and areas of longitudinal and life course studies: physical, psychological, social developmental and ageing processes and functioning within and across life course stages from infancy to old age; methods and findings of cohort studies, especially those with information on health; other sources of longitudinal data such as panel studies and record linkage; international comparisons; household, and income dynamics; intergenerational transfers and returns to learning; gene-environment interaction; ‘mixed’, and comparative methods; innovative methodology in design, measurement, data management, analysis and research practice (quantitative and qualitative); longitudinal research and policy.
+Although the overall conference theme will focus on social policy this year, we welcome conference submissions from all areas of longitudinal and life course studies: physical, psychological, social developmental and ageing processes and functioning within and across life course stages from infancy to old age; methods and findings of cohort studies; other sources of longitudinal data such as panel studies and record linkage; international comparisons; household, and income dynamics; intergenerational transfers and returns to learning; gene-environment interactions; ‘mixed’, and comparative methods; innovative methodology in design, measurement, data management, analysis and research practice (quantitative and qualitative).

 The fee for conference registration will be discounted for SLLS members so please consider joining if you have not already done so!
-Please click here for full details and a membership form.
+Please visit the membership pages of this website for full details and a membership form to complete on-line.

 The Society’s journal, Longitudinal and Life Course Studies, will be a possible outlet for the publication of conference papers.